Nano Dimension Ltd. (NNDM) Shares Plummet Below 1-Year High

-The stock price of Nano Dimension Ltd. (NASDAQ: NNDM) has dropped by -1.44 compared to previous close of 2.43.
-Despite this, the company has seen a fall of -3.43% in its stock price over the last five trading days.
+The stock of Nano Dimension Ltd. (NASDAQ: NNDM) has decreased by -0.84 when compared to last closing price of 2.38.
+Despite this, the company has experienced a -3.67% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Nano Dimension Ltd. (NASDAQ: NNDM) Right Now?